danielefongo/toggl-tracker/readme.md

 # toggl-tracker

-**toggl-tracker** is a simple nodejs tool to automatically generate time entries on Toggl.
+**toggl-tracker** is a simple Node.js tool to automatically generate time entries on Toggl.
 It can be used in 2 different ways:
 - **append** mode, by recording from the last recorded activity.
 - **picky** mode, by compiling not-filled selected past (and future) holes.